hartwigmedical/hmftools/cider/README.md

 Using WTS/WGS or targeted data, we determine a comprehensive list of CDR3 sequences for each of the IG and TCR loci including an abundance estimate.
 Notably this includes incomplete rearrangements and IGK-KDE deletions.

 The intended purposes of this are the following:
-- For B cell & T cell tumors, the IG / TCR loci can be used as a proxy for the number of clones in the tumor.
-The CDR3 sequence can also be used for MRD detection.
+- For B cell & T cell tumors, clonal CDR3 sequence can be used for MRD detection.
 - For other tumors, the abundance estimate can be used to estimate immune infiltration and may give insight into diversity, and/or recurrent and cancer specific T-cell clones.
-- We may be able to use epitope-TCR binding prediction tools (such as TCRex, NetTCR, Repitope) to predict binding of specific sequences
-- With very deep targeted sequencing we could determine the full IG/TCR receptor repertoire (eg. TCR beta diversity is estimated at 1-3M distinct sequences per individual).
+- With very deep targeted sequencing CIDER could determine the full IG/TCR receptor repertoire (eg. TCR beta diversity is estimated at 1-3M distinct sequences per individual).
 Diversity and evenness are also proposed as important characteristics

 ## Usage